raychen518/study-hibernate-search/README.md

-This project is used for me to study Hibernate.
+This project is used for me to study Hibernate Search.